-Due to some unseasonably cold weather, our Tuesday sessions for Club Members will recommence on 30 April 2013 (14 days later than planned) through to September and Sunday sessions for experienced club open water swimmers begin on 5 May 2013.
-Initial taster swims are only available on the first Tuesday of the month, commencing 7 May 2013.
+Tuesday sessions for Club Members will recommence on 15 April 2014 through to September and Sunday sessions for experienced club open water swimmers begin on 4 May 2014.
+Initial taster swims are only available on the first Tuesday of the month, commencing 6 May 2014 through to August.
 You will find more information on the Club and how to join under the About menu tab.

 – Held by kind permission of the National Trust, in support of the Seahorse Trust.

 – You will find videos from previous Swims under the Gallery tab.
 Follow the menu links.